Log analysis on WeChat mini-programs

 - Timestamp:

-ISO 8601standard format, representing the system time when the log was printed. - Log level: Includes
+ISO 8601standard format, indicating the system time when the log was printed. - Log level: Includes

 - Caller: Usually

-Unspecified(indicating a natural running process); if it is an exception caused by a user calling an interface, it will be displayed asUser. - Running phase: Displayed as
+Unspecified(indicating natural running process); if it's an exception caused by a user calling an interface, it shows asUser. - Running phase:

-Unspecifiedmeans it does not require attention; displaying other fields indicates that the exception occurred during a specific running phase.
+Unspecifiedmeans no need to pay attention; other fields indicate the exception occurred during a specific running phase.

 How to record and forward logs